-Participants will work with sensory awareness, imagination, different exercises from dance and bodywork, as well as specific research, and pass through the process of ‘being the animal’ towards its ‘humanization’.
+Participants will work with sensory awareness, imagination, different exercises from dance and bodywork, as well as specific research, and gradually enter the process of ‘becoming and being the animal’.

-The work will provide each participant with specific tools that he/she may integrate into the development of their personal working and research practice.
+The work will offer each participant specific tools, if not insights, which she/he may integrate into the development of their personal working and research practice.

 About the facilitator

 Lars Schmidt has worked internationally as actor and acting instructor.

-His main acting coach and mentor was Susan Batson, who is one of the most elaborate coaches of the artform in the world today, working with actors like Nicole Kidman or Juliette Binoche.
+His main acting coach and mentor was Susan Batson, who might be called one of the most elaborate coaches of the artform in the world today, working with actors like Nicole Kidman or Juliette Binoche.

 Lars has been working for Susan as longtime assistant and as acting instructor.